 The members of the First Aid/Medical Team are responsible for assessing injuries and administering necessary first aid and medical treatment as indicated during an emergency.
+Members should only be administering basic First Aid procedures.
+Skilled medical assistance should be called if any further medical needs arise.
 Specific duties of the members of the First Aid/Medical Team may include:

-- Setting up first aid area, triage and/or temporary morgue. - Keeping accurate records of care given and tagging each of the injured with name, address, injury and any treatment rendered. - Reporting deaths immediately to First Aid/Medical Team Leader.
+- Setting up first aid area. - Keeping accurate records of care given and tagging each of the injured with name, address, injury and any treatment rendered. - Reporting deaths immediately to First Aid/Medical Team Leader.